 In addition to us and our direct and indirect subsidiaries engaged in gaming operations, gaming authorities may investigate any individual or entity having a material relationship to, or material involvement with, any of these entities to determine whether such individual is suitable or should be licensed as a business associate of a gaming licensee.
 Certain jurisdictions require that any change in our directors or officers, including the directors or officers of our subsidiaries, must be approved by the requisite regulatory agency.
 Our officers, directors and certain key employees must also file applications with the gaming authorities and may be required to be licensed, qualified or be found suitable in many jurisdictions.
 Gaming authorities may deny an application for licensing for any cause which they deem reasonable.
 Qualification and suitability determinations require submission of detailed personal and financial information followed by a thorough investigation.
 The burden of demonstrating suitability is on the applicant, who must pay all the costs of the investigation.
-Changes in licensed positions must be reported to gaming authorities and in addition to their authority to deny an application for licensure, qualification or a finding of suitability, gaming authorities have jurisdiction to condition, limit, or disapprove of a change in a corporate position.
+Changes in licensed positions must be reported to gaming authorities have jurisdiction to condition, limit, or disapprove of a change in a corporate position.